publiccodenet/about/activities/documentation/about-folder-structure.md

 Folders:

-* `activities`: All of our activities and processes such as codebase stewardship and budgeting.
+* `activities`: All of our activities and processes.
+These are interlinked and are often built on each other.
   * Inside of activities there is one folder per activity with its own index, resources and guides.
 These are shallow and don't nest folders too deep.
 * `contributor-guides`: Explains how each user type can contribute.
 For example designers, developers or policy people.
 * `glossary`: The controlled terms we have a shared definition for.